Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 22: 10/8/25: Did a Problem in Under 20 Minutes First Try
 Did an easy problem today and I got optimum time and space complexity in the first try.
 It was a bucket sort problem so that felt kinda good.
 Still need to worry about other problems but I can see progress.

+## Day 23: 10/9/25: Did An Easy Problem
+Did an easy problem at work today.
+I have honestly no idea how the problem works.
+It was a simple two pointer problem but I had no idea how the logic works.
+I just sent it and it worked.